 It is sometimes possible to wipe your tax slate clean at an enormous discount.
-If you qualify for something known as the offer in compromise, referred to as an "offer" or "OIC," the IRS has been known to accept as little as 1% of the amount owed on a tax bill and call it even.
+If you qualify for something known as the offer in compromise, referred to as an "offer" or "OIC," the IRS will accept less than the amount a taxpayer owes on a tax bill and call it even.

 There is no legal right to have a valid tax bill reduced by the IRS -- it is entirely a matter of government discretion.
 In all but a few instances, however, the IRS must at least give a properly submitted OIC fair consideration.
-Unfortunately, in recent years, only 25% or so of the OICs submitted were accepted by the IRS, although you do have the right to take a rejected OIC to the IRS Appeals Office.
+In recent years, up to 40% of the OICs submitted were accepted by the IRS, a relatively high percentage compared to prior years.

 Merely wanting to make a deal with the IRS is not enough -- everyone would like to have his tax bill reduced.
 To qualify for OIC consideration, you must show the IRS that one of the following conditions exists:

-Taxpayers who want to file a "doubt as to liability" offer must file Form 656-L. This offer is based on a claim that there is doubt as to whether the tax liability assessed is correct.
+There is another more rarely used ground: "doubt as to liability."
+Taxpayers who want to pursue this must file Form 656-L. This offer is based on a claim that there is doubt as to whether the tax liability assessed is correct.
 This is an unusual and more difficult avenue to pursue.

 The IRS recommends you use its online pre-qualifer tool to determine whether you are eligible to make an offer in compromise.

-In addition to Form 656, you must submit a Collection Information Statement, or Form 433-A. If you are married and live in a community property state, the IRS may request that your Collection Information Statement include data on your spouse -- even if you alone owe the IRS.
+As part of the OIC, you must provide detailed financial information to the IRS using Form 433-A (individuals) or Form 433-B (businesses), Collection Information Statement.
+If you are married and live in a community property state, the IRS may request that your Collection Information Statement include data on your spouse -- even if you alone owe the IRS.
 Take particular care in filling in this form correctly if you are serious about your OIC.
 The IRS scrutinizes the disclosures you make in this form much more closely when considering an OIC than when you request to pay your taxes with an installment agreement.

 Completing the forms is just the beginning.
-After you submit the forms, the IRS will ask you for rafts of financial documentation -- pay stubs, bank records, vehicle registrations, and myriad other items.
+The IRS will ask you for rafts of financial documentation -- pay stubs, bank records, vehicle registrations, and myriad other items.
 This is an exhaustive, time-consuming process.
 Some taxpayers wind up submitting boxloads of documents to the IRS to support their OIC request.

 There's another drawback to submitting an OIC.
 If your OIC is rejected, the disclosures you made about your assets give the IRS all the information it needs to accelerate its collection efforts against you.
 For this reason, it makes sense not to submit an offer unless it is likely to be accepted.